MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 #### Resolution

-Skip Premigration checkup by using the following flag: use &flags=FCB.SkipPreMigrationCheckUp=true in the URL, when you select automatic record creation rules and SLA migration in the Customer Service admin center.
-Perform batch migration and select few SLAs for every migration.
+Skip Premigration checkup by using the following flag: use &flags=FCB.SkipPreMigrationCheckUp=true in the URL, when you select **Miscellaneous** > **ARC and SLA migration** **>  in the Customer Service admin center site map.
+Perform batch migration.

 ## Troubleshoot issues faced in SLA time calculation

 ### Warning and failure duration times are incorrect for the SLA

-Why do I see that some service-level agreements (SLAs) don't take into account daylight saving time for warning and failure duration?
+Some SLAs don't take into account daylight saving time for warning and failure duration.

 #### Reason